fission-codes/spec/dialog/pomo_db/pomo_logic.md

   | Var := <UserDefinedAggFun> Var* : Atom
 ```

-Dialog's aggregation predicates compute a summary value over a relation for some set of attribute bindings, called the grouping attributes.
+PomoLogic's aggregation predicates compute a summary value over a relation for some set of attribute bindings, called the grouping attributes.
 This summary value is bound to the given variable.
 If this unification fails, or if the aggregate function returns no result, then the search fails.

 Some aggregates, like `sum`, are parameterized over variables which are used to select components of the matched tuples, for aggregation purposes.
 Such parameters MUST be otherwise unbound, and MUST only appear once within the aggregated atom's attributes.